-Open to all, the Museum is home to remarkable objects and powerful stories that emerge from its extraordinary expeditions across the world.
+Open to all, the Museum is home to remarkable objects and powerful stories that emerge from its excavations and research across the world.

-At the Penn Museum, make powerful connections between ways of life past and present, near and far.
-Discover the cultures of Africa, Asia, the Americas, and the Mediterranean, from the very first cities of the Middle East to the kings of ancient Egypt; from prehistoric Mexico to the lives of Native American communities today.
+Connect with the cultures of Africa, Asia, the Americas, and the Mediterranean, from the very first cities of the Middle East to the pharaohs of ancient Egypt; from early Mexico to the lives of Native American communities today. .

-The Museum is a place for everyone to explore who we are and where we came from.
-Whether in our galleries or through our online Digital Penn Museum, experience the mystery of the ancient past, gain an understanding of our shared humanity, and find your own place in the arc of human history.
+Experience the richness of the ancient past, gain an understanding of our shared humanity, and find your own place in the arc of human history.

 Building and Gardens

 The Penn Museum’s building itself inspires awe and curiosity.
 Built over the course of more than a century (1899–2005), the Museum incorporates striking architectural styles, soaring galleries that house world-class collections, state-of-the-art laboratories that yield new discoveries each day, and beautiful public gardens that welcome visitors and passersby into serene green spaces.

 The Museum breaks ground on its Building Transformation project, which will renovate and reinstall over 44,000 square feet of space, restore original features of the building, and add important visitor amenities.

 The Museum’s Warden Garden (surrounded by the original 1899 building) is temporarily removed to create space for the installation of equipment for the future air conditioning of the older wings, plus additional work and storage space under the Warden Garden.
 The Warden Sub-Garden project is led by Dagit/Saylor and made possible through the generosity of Charles K. Williams II, Ph.D.
 The Garden itself is then reinstalled, replacing the original 1899 reflecting pool with a new one modeled on the same plan.